mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 ![](https://www.lucidchart.com/publicSegments/view/6c0eab9d-b684-43bd-96c5-61b323fd6399/image.png)

 ## Healthcare Accelerator

 This EHR Implementation is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
 It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
 Contact [info@mulesoft.com](mailto:info@mulesoft.com) for more information.

 # License Agreement

-Note that using this template is subject to the conditions of this [License Agreement](AnypointTemplateLicense.pdf).
-Please review the terms of the license before downloading and using this template.
-In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
+This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
+Review the terms of the license before downloading and using this template.
+You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case